-As the Ways and Means Committee finished the work of amending the House tax reform bill, Chairman Kevin Brady (R-Texas) stated that efforts are already underway to begin consideration of legislation to address key Patient Protection and Affordable Care Act (ACA) taxes that are set to go into effect in 2018.
-This includes both the job-killing medical device tax and health insurance tax.
-In a statement, Chairman Brady promised, “we will move to these important health policies separately and immediately after conclusion of our tax reform efforts.”
+As the Ways and Means Committee finished the work of amending the House tax reform bill, Chairman Kevin Brady (R-TX) stated that efforts are already underway to begin consideration of legislation to address key Affordable Care Act (ACA) taxes that are set to go into effect in 2018.
+This includes both the job-killing medical device tax and health insurance tax (HIT).
+In a statement, Chairman Brady promised, “We will move to these important health policies separately and immediately after conclusion of our tax reform efforts.”
 To read the full statement, click here.

 The HIT could raise the cost of premiums by an additional $540 for employees’ families receiving health benefits from fully insured larger employers.
 Small business owners and their employees could shoulder an additional $500 for family coverage as a result of the HIT.
 These cost increases are preventable if Congress acts.
 Manufacturers provide competitive health benefits to attract and maintain skilled employees and because manufacturers know it’s the right thing to do.
 Congress should be making it easier to provide insurance, not more difficult.

 Regrettably, it’s not just the HIT.
 The medical device tax—another tax that discourages innovation, growth and job creation—is ready to go into effect next year.
 In 2015, a temporary suspension of the 2.3 percent excise tax on medical device manufacturers was enacted after 29,000 jobs were lost as a result of the misguided tax.
 However, that two-year relief runs out at the end of 2017, making full repeal of this tax critical to manufacturers of medical devices.
 Manufacturers support immediate action to permanently repeal the medical device tax to prevent this tax from eliminating jobs and hurting local economies in all 50 states.